Biodiversity Heritage Site

 Importance of the area |

-Uniqueness: Main trees are Himalayan Birch (Betula utilis) and Blue Pine (Pinus wallichiiana).
+Main trees are Himalayan Birch (Betula utilis) and Blue Pine (Pinus wallichiiana).
 A few middle aged trees of West Himalayan Spruce (Picea smithiana), Deodar (Cedrus deodara) and Juniper (Juniperus species) are interspersed in the proposed patch.
 Besides.
 Willow (Salix species) and Sea Buckthorn (Jlippophae salicifolia) are also present in the site.
 The proposed site also includes a very good patch of grassy area, which supports a very good population of important medicinal and aromatic plants like Picrorhzza kurroa.
 Dactylorhiza hacagirea, Aconitum heterophyllum, Podophyllum hexandrum, Aconitum violaceum, Bunium persicum, Hippophae rhamnoides etc. |

 Government Notification |